koalanis/advent-pages/README.md

 The other fields in `days[n]`, such as `testDataOne`, `codeOne`, etc, are relative paths that are used to inject source text blobs into the static site for display.
 You can use this to display your advent data & answers, and most importantly, your code solutions.

+### Github workflow
+You can configure this static site generator to work in combination of a github action to add publishing of the static onto your advent of code github repositories.
+For a template of doing this, take a look at my [starter](https://github.com/koalanis/advent-template).
+#### Example
+Python Advent of Code 2015 [link](https://koalanis.github.io/advent-python-2015/)

 ## details
 - built using [tsup](https://tsup.egoist.dev/)
 - default styling using [NES.css](https://nostalgic-css.github.io/NES.css/)